Upinder Singh Bhalla: Legacy

 Bhalla's research has widened our understanding of memory functioning and he has contributed to understanding the neural coding of olfactory information.
 His team at NCBS uses optogenetic techniques for monitoring brain cell activity and uses light to stimulate the activity.
 Bhalla and his colleagues developed MOOSE (Multiscale Object-Oriented Simulation Environment), a simulation tool which helps build computer models of molecules and molecular networks.
 He has mentored several research scholars in their doctoral and post-doctoral studies and is a member of the council of the Indian National Science Academy.

 Awards and honours

 Bhalla received the Shanti Swarup Bhatnagar Prize of the Council of Scientific and Industrial Research in 2007 for his contributions to Biological Sciences.
 The same year, the Indian Academy of Sciences elected him as their fellow.
 Three years later, he also became an elected fellow of the Indian National Science Academy.
 In 2017, he received the Infosys Prize in Life Sciences for the excellent work he has been doing for the last two decades which is now not only nationally but internationally recognised as one of the fundamental ways of how we study the role of olfaction in behaviour.
+In 2018, Bhalla became a laureate of the Asian Scientist 100 by the Asian Scientist.